 If you’ve spent your day in the historic center and feel like venturing out to see a little more of the city, then La Minerva is the perfect neighborhood to visit.
 Newer and more modern, La Minerva is about a 15 minute ride from downtown.
 It’s most famous landmark is the roundabout or glorieta, with a statue of the Roman goddess Minerva.
 Therefore the name.

 Even though I love Mexican food, it’s nice to have options.
 La Matera may just be my favorite non-Mexican restaurant in Guadalajara.
 It’s an Argentine restaurant with some of the best steak, pasta, empanadas and fried cheese – oh my, the cheese – that I’ve ever had.
 Everything is grilled in true gaucho style.
 It’s definitely worth a trip out of the historic center.
 Just save room for dessert.

-- If you plan on staying in La Minerva, try the conveniently located Fiesta Americana Guadalajara
+Southerner Says: if you plan on staying in La Minerva, try the conveniently located Fiesta Americana Guadalajara

-More Tips for 24 Hours in Guadalajara
+24 Hours in Guadalajara Tips

 - Guadalajara is a perfect year-round destination.
 However, summer is the rainy season so pack a rain jacket or poncho.

 - Make sure you have comfortable walking shoes.
 Many of the sidewalks in the Historic Center are cobblestone so comfortable shoes are a necessity.